shintojoy/AngularTodo/README.md

 5.Overwrite the staged changes with the committed version - git reset HEAD filename.extension.

-6.Overwrite the local with changes with the committed verions
+6.Overwrite the local with changes with the committed verions.
 	1. git reset HEAD filename.extension (unstage from commiited).
 	2. git checkout filename.extension (stage to local).
-7. Remove files
+7. Remove files.
 	1. Delete manually add using the "git add filename.extension or git add ." to stage the delete then "git commit -m "comment".
 	2. Use "git rm filename.extension" to remove locally and stage the deleted file in one command.
 Then "git commit -m "comment".
 8. Use "git checkout filename.extension" and "git reset HEAD filename.extension" respectively to 		undo deletion.

 ## Roll back and branching